arpatek/citadel/README.md

 ## Overview

 **Citadel-33** is a pattern-based password generator written in Python.
-It allows users to generate passwords with optional user-defined patterns and scope tags, ensuring both structure and entropy for strong credentials.
-Designed to be terminal-native, it serves developers, sysadmins, and power users who want control over password structure without sacrificing randomness.
+It allows users to generate passwords with optional user-defined patterns and scope tags, ensuring both structure and strong entropy for secure credentials.
+It is built for terminal-native workflows and serves developers, sysadmins, and power users who want structured password control without compromising randomness.

 ## Features

-- Pattern + scope based password generation
+- Fully random password generation
-- Fully random password option
+- Structured passwords with pattern and scope options
 - User-friendly terminal prompts
 - Built-in input validation
 - Extensible and documented codebase